EGI-Federation/documentation/content/en/users/cloud-compute/ec3/apps/_index.md

 To deploy a virtual cluster with [Apache Mesos](http://mesos.apache.org/) as a compute cluster, please select Mesos from the list of available Local Resource Management System (LRMS).

-### Chronos

-To deploy a virtual cluster with [Chronos](https://mesos.github.io/chronos/) as fault-tolerant scheduler, please select Chronos from the list of available LRMS.

 ### ECAS cluster

 Check the dedicated [ECAS documentation](./ecas/).